deanerik/academic-kickstart2/content/hidden/Committee.md

 #[header] image = ""
 #caption = ""

-event = First semester updates: literature review, draft proposal
+event = "First semester updates: literature review, draft proposal"

 # This is a hidden page, testing out.
 This is a comment